Acetaminophen Warnings

 Common Tylenol Side Effects

-Nausea is the most common mild side effect, affecting approximately 34% of users.
+Nausea is the most common mild side effect, affecting up to 34% of users.
 However, Tylenol, also known as acetaminophen and paracetamol, is generally safe at recommended doses.

 “I do not take OTC pain relievers for long term or in high quantities and have not experienced side effects,” Dr. Hnin said.
 “I have seen patients with side effects from using/overuse of these medications presenting with various symptoms ranging from mild to severe or even fatal medical conditions.”